How can we prepare for extreme flooding? | DW | 19.07.2021

 She warned, however, that this won't be cheap — simply extending a dike, for example, can cost at least €1 million ($1.2 million) per kilometer.
 "And the narrower a valley is, the more costly these measures are," she said.

-"In order to effectively protect infrastructure against such extreme events, the current design of our water management and hydraulic engineering systems are not sufficient — as the current dire consequences have shown," said Lehmann.
+"In order to effectively protect infrastructure against such extreme events, the current design of our water management and hydraulic engineering systems are not sufficient — as the current dire consequences have shown," Lehmann said.
 Experts have stressed the urgency of future-proofing aging infrastructure over the next decade.

-But, pointed out Lehmann, we can't just expect better building measures to solve all our problems.
+But, Lehmann pointed out, we can't just expect better building measures to solve all our problems.
 "From a technical, economic and practical point of view, it's not possible to completely reassess, reconstruct and thus protect all elements of our built environment and infrastructure due to such extreme weather events," he said.

 That's where planners and engineers will have to find ways to work with the natural world, rather than trying to control it.
 Wherever possible, said Messari-Becker, waterways should be allowed to flow as nature intended, and not be altered or straightened.
 Doing so concentrates and further accelerates the volumes of water during a flood event, she said.